RedisAI/vecsim-demo/README.md

 Leave that container running

 ## Jupyter Notebook Set Up
-Go back to your 2nd Terminal session and set up your notebook environment.
+On your 2nd Terminal session

 You will need to set up a python 3.8 virtual environment